+Teachers' Handbook.
+Phelps.

-Teachers' Hand-Book - Phelps By WM.
-F. Phelps, Principal of Minnesota State Normal School.
-Embracing the objects, history, organization and management of Teachers' Institutes, followed by Methods of Teaching, in detail, for all the fundamental branches.
+By William F. Phelps, Principal of Minnesota State Normal School.
+Embracing the objects, history, organization, and management of teachers' institutes, followed by methods of teaching, in detail, for all the fundamental branches.
 Every young teacher, every practical teacher, every experienced teacher even, needs this book.

 From the New York Tribune.

 "The discipline of the school should prepare the child for the discipline of life.
 The country schoolmaster, accordingly, holds a position of vital interest to the destiny of the republic, and should neglect no means for the wise and efficient discharge of his significant functions.
-This is the key-note of the present excellent volume.
-In view of the supreme importance of the teacher's calling, Mr. Phelps has presented an elaborate system of instruction in the elements of learning, with a complete detail of methods and processes, illustrated with an abundance of practical examples and enforced by judicious counsels.

-Stone's Topical Course of Study
+Topical Course of Study.

-This volume is a compilation from the courses of study of our most successful public schools, and the best thought of leading educators.
+This volume is a compilation from the courses of study of our most successful public, schools, and the best thought of leading educators.
 The pupil is enabled to make full use of any and all text-books bearing on the given topics, and is incited to use all other information within his reach.

-American Education - Mansfield
+American Education.
+Mansfield.

-A treatise on the principles and elements of education, as practised in this country, with ideas towards distinctive republican and Christian education.
+A treatise on the principles and elements of cducation, as practised in this country, with ideas towards distinctive republican and Christian education.

-American Institutions - De Tocqueville 50
+American Institutions.
+De Tocqueville.